 12 1 place of residence is outside Indiana.
 2 (k) (l) A county auditor shall grant an individual a deduction under 3 this section regardless of whether the individual and the individual's 4 spouse claim a deduction on two (2) different applications and each 5 application claims a deduction for different property if the property 6 owned by the individual's spouse is located outside Indiana and the 7 individual files an affidavit with the county auditor containing the 8 following information: 9 (1) The names of the county and state in which the individual's 10 spouse claims a deduction substantially similar to the deduction 11 allowed by this section.
 12 (2) A statement made under penalty of perjury that the following 13 are true: 14 (A) That the individual and the individual's spouse maintain 15 separate principal places of residence.

+- separate principal places of residence.
+(B) That neither the individual nor the individual's spouse has - an ownership interest in the other's principal place of residence. - (C) That neither the individual nor the individual's spouse has, for that same year, claimed a standard or substantially similar deduction for any property other than the property maintained as a principal place of residence by the respective individuals.

+A county auditor may require an individual or an individual's spouse to provide evidence of the accuracy of the information contained in an affidavit submitted under this subsection.
+The evidence required of the individual or the individual's spouse may include state income tax returns, excise tax payment information, property tax payment information, driver driver's license information, and voter registration information.

+(m) If:

-16 (B) That neither the individual nor the individual's spouse has 17 an ownership interest in the other's principal place of 18 residence.
-19 (C) That neither the individual nor the individual's spouse has, 20 for that same year, claimed a standard or substantially similar 21 deduction for any property other than the property maintained 22 as a principal place of residence by the respective individuals.
-23 A county auditor may require an individual or an individual's spouse to 24 provide evidence of the accuracy of the information contained in an 25 affidavit submitted under this subsection.
-The evidence required of the 26 individual or the individual's spouse may include state income tax 27 returns, excise tax payment information, property tax payment 28 information, driver driver's license information, and voter registration 29 information.
-30 (l) (m) If: 31 (1) a property owner files a statement under subsection (e) to 32 claim the deduction provided by this section for a particular 33 property; and 34 (2) the county auditor receiving the filed statement determines 35 that the property owner's property is not eligible for the deduction; 36 the county auditor shall inform the property owner of the county 37 auditor's determination in writing.
-If a property owner's property is not 38 eligible for the deduction because the county auditor has determined 39 that the property is not the property owner's principal place of residence, the property owner may appeal the county auditor's determination as provided in IC 6-1.1-15.
+- (1) a property owner files a statement under subsection (e) to claim the deduction provided by this section for a particular property; and - (2) the county auditor receiving the filed statement determines that the property owner's property is not eligible for the deduction; the county auditor shall inform the property owner of the county auditor's determination in writing.
+If a property owner's property is not eligible for the deduction because the county auditor has determined that the property is not the property owner's principal place of residence, the property owner may appeal the county auditor's determination as provided in IC 6-1.1-15.
 The county auditor shall inform the property owner of the owner's right to appeal when the